 The marketing order has continued to contribute to price and general market stabilization for Far West producers.
 The Committee, as well as spearmint oil producers and handlers attending the October 15, 2008, meeting, indicated that the 2008-2009 producer price for Scotch oil ranges from a low of \$12.00 per pound to a high of \$14.00 per pound.
 Although there is currently some forward contracting being done within this same price range, producers are generally wary of locking in a price because of the significant increases in their cost of production.
 The \$12.00 to \$14.00 producer price is generally less than the cost of production for most producers as indicated in a study from the Washington State University Cooperative Extension Service (WSU).
-In 2001, this study estimated production costs to be between \$13.90 and \$14.60 per pound.
+In 2001, this study estimated production costs to be between \$13.50 and \$15.00 per pound.
 However, recent cost comparisons by the Committee indicate that the major costs of nitrogen, phosphate, sulfur, potash, herbicide, fuel, and rootstock have increased almost 120% since 2001.

 Low producer returns have contributed to an overall reduction in acreage planted to Scotch spearmint in recent years.
 When the order became effective in 1980, the Far West region had 9,702 acres of Scotch spearmint.
-The Committee reports that 2008-2009 Scotch spearmint acreage is 7,409 acres, which results in 884,783 pounds of Scotch spearmint oil production for the 2008-2009 marketing season.
+The Committee estimates that 2008-2009 Scotch spearmint acreage is about 7,435 acres.
+Based on this amount, the Committee estimates that Scotch spearmint oil production for the 2008-2009 marketing season will be about 841,427 pounds.

 The Committee recommended the 2009-2010 Scotch spearmint oil salable quantity of 842,171 pounds and allotment percentage of 42 percent utilizing sales estimates for 2009-2010 Scotch spearmint oil as provided by several of the industry's handlers, as well as historical and current Scotch spearmint oil sales levels.
 The Committee is estimating that about 850,000 pounds of Scotch spearmint oil, on average, may be sold during the 2009-2010 marketing year.
-When considered in conjunction with the estimated carry-in of 124,735 pounds of oil on June 1, 2009, the recommended salable quantity of 842,171 pounds results in a total available supply of Scotch spearmint oil next year of about 966,906 pounds.

-The recommendation for the 2009-2010 Scotch spearmint oil volume regulation is consistent with the Committee's stated intent of keeping adequate supplies available at all times, while attempting to stabilize prices at a level adequate to sustain the producers.
+When considered in conjunction with the estimated carry-in of 124,735 pounds of oil on June 1, 2009, the recommended salable quantity of 842,171 pounds results in a total available supply of adequate supplies available at all times, while attempting to stabilize prices at a level adequate to sustain the producers.
 Furthermore, the recommendation takes into consideration the industry's desire to compete with less expensive oil produced outside the regulated area.